ilyasolgun11/show-down/docs/README.md

   - Project Repository
 - Upon user failing a round, they will be navigated to the fail screen and their score will be displayed, on this screen the user has links to:
   - Play again
-    - If the score the user failed on is higher than their recent high score, it will be updated on the game screen.
+    - If the score the user failed on, is higher than their recent high score, it will be updated on the game screen.
   - Main menu
-    - If the score the user failed on is higher than their recent high score, it will be updated in the main menu.
+    - If the score the user failed on, is higher than their recent high score, it will be updated in the main menu.
   - My Linkedin profile
   - Project Repository
 - Providing a clean, simple, appealing and accessible interface.